opentelekomcloud-docs/cloud-search-service/umn/source/managing_elasticsearch_clusters/index_backup_and_restoration.rst

 #.
 On the **Clusters** page that is displayed, click the name of the target cluster.
 On the displayed page, click **Cluster Snapshots**.

-   Alternatively, on the **Clusters** page, locate the row that contains the target cluster and click **More > Back Up and Restore** in the **Operation** column to switch to the **Cluster Snapshots** page.

 #.
 On the displayed **Cluster Snapshots** page, click the icon to the right of **Cluster Snapshot** to enable the cluster snapshot function.

-   |image1| indicates that the cluster snapshot function is disabled.

-   |image2| indicates that the cluster snapshot function is enabled.

 #. .. _css_01_0033__li1597517249415:

    (Optional) After the cluster snapshot function is enabled, CSS automatically creates the OBS bucket and IAM agency for you to store snapshots.
 The automatically created OBS bucket and IAM agency are displayed on the page.
-If you want to change the OBS bucket and IAM agency, click |image3| to the right of **Basic Configuration**.
+If you want to change the OBS bucket and IAM agency, click |image1| to the right of **Basic Configuration**.
 To ensure the security of snapshot data, you can select a key to encrypt the snapshot.

    In the displayed **Edit Basic Configuration** dialog box, you can either select an existing OBS bucket and IAM agency or create an OBS bucket and IAM agency.
 To create an OBS bucket, click **Create Bucket**.
 To create an IAM agency, click **Create IAM Agency**.
 For details, see `Creating a Bucket <https://docs.otc.t-systems.com/en-us/usermanual/obs/en-us_topic_0045853662.html>`__ and `Creating an Agency <https://docs.otc.t-systems.com/en-us/usermanual/iam/en-us_topic_0046613147.html>`__.
 To encrypt the snapshot, select **Snapshot Encryption** and select a key.